KalebSabo/Ren-py/README.md

 what you think!

-script.rpy is just a label jump to the meat and potatoes of the program \n events.rpy is a combat prototype, it is a bit ugly as most of it is not as organized as I would have hoped it to be, lessons learned
+script.rpy is just a label jump to the meat and potatoes of the program \n events.rpy is a combat prototype, I have already rewritten it to be better focused in particular areas of the program which will come out in a later post.